Creamy Leche Flan

 There are couple of methods to check whether the flan is done

-• When jiggled the edges will be set while the centre has a slight jiggle
+• When Jiggled the edges will be set while the centre has a slight jiggle

-• A toothpick inserted into the centre stands upright and comes out clean
+• A Toothpick inserted into the centre stands upright and comes out clean

 Unfortunately not!
 The eggs are what help the custard set, and without them, the flan would fall apart.
 While it may be a lot of egg yolks, the end result will be completely worth it!